bjornregnell/reqeng-book/slides/01-intro.md

 # What is good RE?

-* \TODO{Should the decision quality model go here or in the Product Scoping chapter?}
+* Feasible and helpful foundation for software development
-  * Cost-effective
+* Cost-effective process with high artifact quality
 * Happy stakeholders
+* Good system
+  * commercially successful
+  * beneficial to its users
+  * ethical, helpful to society
 * When are we ready?
+What is good enough?

 > file = req-dev